eugenesan/glim/README.md

 GRUB only supports installing for EFI (not BIOS) - unless you add a third BIOS Boot partition.
 GLIM needs the BIOS Boot partition to come after the other two partitions.

+3. Optionally you can add more paritions.
+For example:
+ -  Add generic partition for file transfers.
+It is recommended to format it as ExFAT.
+ - Add LUKS/Ext4 parition to use with Linux LiveDVDs and Tails.
+  To trick Tails to use this partition as Persitent storage:
+  1. Name the LUKS container and the ext4 partition as "TailData"
+  2. Change partitiontype to "Linux Reserved"
+  3. Create folders: `dont-ask-again`, `Persitent` owned by user 1000:1000
+  4. Add `/home/amnesia/Persistent	source=Persistent` to persistence.conf owned by 115:122
+  Note: You might see a harmless warning regarding failed Persitent storage upgrade.
+        It happens because Tails assumes the Tails image is directly on the USB drive when Persistent storage is available.
+ - Add Windows Install parition.
+Format it as NTFS and extract ISO content and optionally autounattend.xml files on to it.
+  There is a boot menu option that will search and start the first Windows install instance it finds.

+  Note:
+    If you want to be able to mount one of the partitions on Android/Windows it is recommended to place that partition right after the GLIMISO and mark the first (GLIM/EFI) partition as "system" to hide it.
+  GLIMISO will be skipped anyways sine it is not supported by other OSs.

 See the link below for details on how to create a BIOS Boot partition: